 In the beginning, it was word of mouth, forums, press releases, and just networking.
 I was lucky as well that I was interviewed by magazines like Woman’s World, local newspapers, Fox news, etc. But it’s all about social media now.

 Please share any personal information about your family, where you reside, how they support you, etc.

 I’ve been married since 1992.
 Two kids.
 We live in North Carolina.
 The thing about delving into any business – is you don’t realize the time suck it becomes.
 It consumes you.
-I look back and I think I would have spend MORE times with my family if I DIDN’T work at home.
-Because you can walk out the door of a “regular”job.
+I look back and I think I would have spent MORE time with my family if I DIDN’T work at home.
+Because you can walk out the door of a “regular” job.
 Having my own business/blog – I am everything…writer, promotion, accountant, designer, maintenance, programmer – 24/7 problem solver.
 I never learned good “time management” or found balance.
-Though my family didn’t suffer, and I was here for sick days, vacations etc – I would do things differently if I did it all over again.
+Though my family didn’t suffer, and I was here for sick days, vacations, etc – I would do things differently if I did it all over again.
 Luckily my kids and husband were understanding.
 My kids are fiercely independent and thriving.
-My son is an Eagle Scount and in college now.
-My daughter is in the gifted program at school, star soccer player and straight A’s.
+My son is an Eagle Scout and in college now.
+My daughter is in the gifted program at school, a star soccer player, and has straight A’s.
 So “mom being busy” didn’t hurt them.

 Would you have done anything differently or kept it the same?

 What advice would you give to other moms about starting their own business or possible blog or website in 2014?

 Hmmm…this is hard.
 Because there is a lot of time and emotional investment put into starting a blog/business.
 And with the competition that’s out there, just by sheer numbers – it’s not easy.
 In that vein, you’ve got to be original and unique.
 You need to have your own spin.
 Once you know what direction you’re going – you need to stick with it and don’t give up.